 What Causes Adrenal Dysfunction?

-Common stressors that cause adrenal dysfunction include psychological stress, physical stress from food + lifestyle choices or chronic disease, and chronic inflammation caused by various issues including toxins and stealth (hidden) infections.
+Common stressors that cause adrenal dysfunction include psychological stress, physical stress from food and lifestyle choices or chronic disease, and chronic inflammation caused by various issues including toxins and stealth (hidden) infections.

 How Does Adrenal Dysfunction Impact Your Health?

 I mentioned several roles your adrenal glands play, so adrenal dysfunction can show up in a variety of ways.

 But even if we focus specifically on how cortisol imbalances impact your health, we can see SO MANY different types of symptoms.

 Imbalances in cortisol alone are enough to trigger multiple health issues and chronic symptoms that impact several systems in your body.

 - blood sugar dysregulation that can cause or worsen insulin resistance